-- (i) CUSCAL Limited This entity supplies the Credit Union rights to members' cheques and Redicards in Australia and provides services in the form of settlement with bankers for member chequeing, Redicard transactions and the production of members' cheque books and Redicards for use by members.
+- (i) CUSCAL Limited This entity supplies the Credit Union rights to members' cheques and Visa Cards in Australia and provides services in the form of settlement with bankers for member chequeing, Visa Card transactions and the production of members' cheque books and Visa Cards for use by members.
 It also provides central banking facilities.
-In addition, CUSCAL operates the switching computer used to link Redicards and Visa cards operated through reditellers, and other approved ATM suppliers and merchants, to the Credit Union EDP systems. - (ii) TransAction Solutions this company operates the computer facility on behalf of the Credit Union, in conjunction with other Credit Unions.
+In addition, CUSCAL operates the switching computer used to link Visa Cards operated through approved ATM suppliers and merchants, to the Credit Union EDP systems. - (ii) TransAction Solutions this company operates the computer facility on behalf of the Credit Union, in conjunction with other Credit Unions.
 The Credit Union has a management contract with the bureau to supply computer support staff and services to meet the day to day needs of the Credit Union and compliance with relevant prudential standards. - (iii) Credit Union Financial Support System (CUFSS) this entity provides emergency liquidity support to the Credit Union. - (iv) Ultradata Australia Pty Ltd this company supplies and maintains the application software utilised by the Credit Union.

-31. SEGMENTAL REPORTING
+32. SEGMENTAL REPORTING